Coronavirus (COVID-19): Universal Credit updates

-- Check your eligibility and apply for Universal Credit online.
+- Check your eligibility and apply for Universal Credit online using the link below.

-- You may need details of housing costs and any rent agreement, any savings and income, including benefits and information about people who live with you.
+- You may need details of your housing costs, savings and income, including benefits and information about people who live with you.

-- Book an appointment within 7 days of making your application to avoid your claim being cancelled.
+- You might need to book an appointment at your local Jobcentre Plus.
+You'll be told if you need to after you apply.
+If you do, you'll need to make the appointment within 7 working days of making your application to avoid your claim being cancelled.
 If your claim is cancelled you'll need to reapply online.

 - If your application is successful, you'll get your first payment around 5 weeks after making your online application.